bkonkle/nakago/website/docs/tutorial.md

 ### HTTP Calls

 Next, we can add an HTTP call with a JWT token.
-First, create the dummy token, which will only work with the `ProvideUnverifiedAuthState` provider above for use in testing.
+First, create the dummy token, which will only work with the `auth::subject::ProvideUnverified` Validator provider above for use in testing.

 ```rust
 use ulid::Ulid;